redricasa/Memory-Game/README.md

  `*- not yet used`
 ## Next Steps
 - Improve the CSS by using media queries and animate.css to make the in/correct answers more engaging
+- Change the images to be crisper (and add the lables)
 - use Axios to get the geezNums.json as an API